Golden Gate Energy

 TingTing Dong - Designer, Researcher

-This project was done with P&G as an imagined client.
+This project was done with PG&E as an imagined client.

 As we transition to renewable energy, the real challenge isn’t generating power but transmitting it.
 Renewable grids demand new transmission lines to carry power vast distances and endure extreme weather, yet funding and approval are mired in bureaucracy.